yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-x-raptor/index.md

 >}}

 #### Step 5
-Now, open yuzu and navigate to `Emulation -> Configure... -> Online`, and enter your `token` and click `verify` to verify your client.
+Now, open yuzu and navigate to `Emulation -> Configure... -> Online`.
+Paste your `token` in the textbox and click `verify` to verify your client.
 {{< imgs
     "./rapt_act_5.png| Paste your token"
     "./rapt_act_6.png| Yay!
 Verified!"
 >}}

 #### Step 6
-Once your yuzu token is verified, you will be able to connect to the network without any additional configuration.
+Once your yuzu token is verified, you will be able to connect to Raptor Network without any additional configuration.
 You can also check your connection status to Raptor Network at the bottom right corner of yuzu.
 {{< imgs
     "./rapt_cntd.png| "
 >}}

 ## Screenshots
-Here are some screenshots from our private beta testing:
+Here are some screenshots from our internal testing:

 {{< single-title-imgs
-    "Raptor Beta Test"
-    "./rapt1.png"
-    "./rapt2.png"
-    "./rapt3.png"
+    "Raptor : Super Mario Odyssey"
+    "./smo_1.png"
+    "./smo_2.png"
 >}}

 {{< single-title-imgs
     "Raptor : Super Mario Odyssey"
-    ""
-    ""
-    ""
-    ""
+    "./smo_3.png"
+    "./smo_4.png"
+    "./smo_5.png"
 >}}
+&nbsp;

 {{< single-title-imgs
     "Raptor : Super Mario Maker 2"
-    ""
-    ""
-    ""
-    ""
+    "./smm2_2.png"
+    "./smm2_1.png"
 >}}

+{{< single-title-imgs
+    "Raptor : Super Mario Maker 2"
+    "./smm2_3.png"
+    "./smm2_4.png"
+    "./smm2_5.png"
+>}}

 ## Fin

-Please keep in mind that Raptor Network is a seperate service and we are parterning with them to bring this to our users.
+Please keep in mind that Raptor Network is a separate service and we are partnering with them to bring this to our users.
 You can keep an eye out for the status of Raptor servers [here](https://status.raptor.network/) and for news and updates check [here](https://news.raptor.network/).

 As always, we thank all of our patrons for their continued love and support!